On 27 January Prodrive commemorates the 30th anniversary of its very first event, the Qatar Rally, which it also won with the Porsche 911 SC RS.

 In March planning approval is given to build the Banbury Gateway shopping park on Prodrive’s Banbury site by the M40, enabling Prodrive to relocate to a much bigger and better facility in Banbury.

 The MINI returns to the World Rally Championship.
-Portuguese driver, Armindo Araujo debuts the Super production version of the car at his home event at Rally Portugal and his performance shows promising signs for the World Rally car to follow.
-Meanwhile, experienced Spanish rally driver, Dani Sordo, is signed alongside Kris Meeke to drive the works’ MINI.
-The team is then unveiled to the world’s media at the home of MINI, at the Cowley manufacturing plant in Oxford on April 11.
+Portuguese driver, Armindo Araujo debuts the Super 2000 version of the car at his home event at Rally Portugal.
+Meanwhile, Spanish rally driver, Dani Sordo, is signed alongside Kris Meeke to drive the works’ MINI.
+The team is unveiled to the world’s media at the home of MINI, at the Cowley manufacturing plant in Oxford on April 11.

 The MINI WRC Team debuts at Rally Sardinia in May.
 Dani Sordo drives the car to a comfortable sixth place.
 The team competes at Rally Finland and Rally Germany and in the vineyards around Trier, Dani Sordo brings the number 37 MINI John Cooper Works WRC home in third taking the first podium for the new car, an outstanding achievement.
 He then follows this up by nearly winning the French rally, finishing just six seconds behind first place.